 cause panic or civil unrest,

-- interfere with the operations of or cause economic or other damage to any person or any officer, agency, board, bureau, commission, department, division or another unit of federal, state or local government
+interfere with the operations of, or cause economic or other damage to, any person or any division of government.2

 Making terrorist threats is a category B felony in Nevada.
 The punishment may include: